logo

 Longtime high scores in independent tests; note regional restrictions in the U.S. due to a 2024 Commerce Department prohibition (consider local guidance and availability where you live).

 Why these?
-Across 2025, AV-TEST and AV-Comparatives show multiple “top product/top rated” results for the brands above, especially under real-world protection criteria and false-positive checks.
+In the recent survey, AV-TEST and AV-Comparatives show multiple “top product/top rated” results for the brands above, especially under real-world protection criteria and false-positive checks.
 That’s where paid antivirus benefits typically appear.

 The best free antivirus options